shrinerb/shrine-transloadit/README.md

 ### Backgrounding

-Even though submitting a Transloadit assembly doesn't require any uploading, it still does two HTTP requests, so you might want to put it into a background job.
+Even though submitting a Transloadit assembly doesn't require any uploading, it still does two HTTP requests, so you might want to put them into a background job.
 This plugin naturally hooks onto Shrine's backgrounding plugin:

 ```rb
 Shrine::Attacher.promote { |data| TransloaditJob.perform_async(data) }